gitjps/chatbot_phone_handover/README.md

 While chatbots are widely used by companies to get information from clients, sometimes users stop the conversation for various reason (duration of the dialog, unclear question).
 In those cases a handover to a human/sales agent helps continue the dialog.

 ## Architecture
-Watson aassistant is the basis of the chatbot.
-The Skill controls the dialog, the Assistant is used as an interface to Messenger.
+The *Watson Assistant service* is the basis of the chatbot: the Skill controls the dialog, the Assistant is used as an interface to Messenger.
-The solution leverages Node-RED as a prototyping platform, controlling the application and the Web frontend.
+The solution leverages *Node-RED* as a prototyping platform, controlling the application and the Web frontend.

 ![Architecture](architecture1.jpg)

-IBM Cloud Functions serves as a [gateway](https://github.com/gitjps/watsonassistant-nodered-gateway).
+The Watson Assistant service can do programmatic calls to integrate with backend systems using *IBM Cloud Functions*.
+So I created a small [gateway](https://github.com/gitjps/watsonassistant-nodered-gateway) to call Node-RED from the Watson Assistant service.

-Twilio is a developer platform for communications to  add capabilities like voice, video, and messaging to applications.
+*Twilio* is a developer platform for communications to  add capabilities like voice, video, and messaging to applications.
 I used the standard [clicktocall Node.js repo](https://github.com/TwilioDevEd/clicktocall-node) and integrated it into the solution.

 ## Use Case Description
-Initially the client chats via Messenger with a chatbot.
+Initially the client chats via Messenger with the Watson Assistant chatbot.

 If she initiates a handover to a sales agent:
-- Twilio calls the phones of the client and the phone of a sales agent,
+- Twilio calls the phones of the client and the phone of a sales agent subequently,
 - the two start to talk,
-- the status of the preceding conversation can be displayed on the Node-RED dashboard to the agent.
+- the status of the preceding chatbot conversation can be displayed on the Node-RED dashboard to the agent (not implemented yet).